Dankagame/alu-shell/basics/README.md

 #!/bin/bash
-# This script moves all files starting with an uppercase letter to /tmp/
+# This script deletes all files in the current directory that end with the character '~'